Board

 In addition to his professional experience, Ron has demonstrated a strong commitment to community service and youth development.
 He has volunteered with the Center for Leadership Development as a college facilitator, guiding high school students in building college and career readiness skills.
 Ron also supported Junior Achievement by teaching elementary students essential financial literacy concepts.
 He currently works at Hilliard Lyons in the Operations department, where he supports daily functions across multiple branches.
 Ron is passionate about empowering individuals with the knowledge and tools to make informed financial decisions throughout life.

-Aariona Neal, MBA, Vice President of Kentucky Leaders of Tomorrow®
+Lauren Muir, LPCC-S, Vice President of Kentucky Leaders of Tomorrow®

 Chlise Robinson, Ed.D, Vice President of Operations

 Chlise earned a Bachelor of Arts in Business Administration, a Master of Business Administration, and a Doctor of Education in Leadership, all from Spalding University.
-She has been an active member of the Kentucky Chapter for five years and remains engaged as a dedicated volunteer with the Leaders of Tomorrow program.
+She has been an active member of the Kentucky Chapter for six years and remains engaged as a dedicated volunteer with the Leaders of Tomorrow program.
 Outside of her professional commitments, she enjoys traveling and giving back through community service.
-Chlise is also the proud mother of twenty-four-year-old twin sons, Micah and Joshua.
+Chlise is also the proud mother of twenty-five-year-old twin sons, Micah and Joshua.

 Anthyun Mask, MBA, Vice President of Membership